The St. Clair County Courthouse

-Documents contained in these case files may include: summonses, affidavits of witnesses, subpoenas, bonds, receipts, depositions, declarations, decrees, jury lists, witness lists, indictments, warrants, writs of habeas corpus, verdicts (few), dismissals, and transcripts of coroner's inquests.
+Photocopies of the documents contained in the case files indexed on this webpage may include: summonses, affidavits of witnesses, subpoenas, bonds, receipts, depositions, declarations, decrees, jury lists, witness lists, indictments, warrants, writs of habeas corpus, verdicts (few), dismissals, and transcripts of coroner's inquests.
 Representative case files from each type of case will appear on this Web site in the future.

 How to obtain copies of St. Clair County Circuit Court Case Files

 Read the Illinois State Archives (ISA), Fee Schedule to order photocopies, located on site at the Norton Building Capitol Complex, Springfield, Illinois 62756.
 All paper case files 1790c1844 for this index are preserved in its vault.

 Provide the complete information for the case file that is found in the St. Clair County Circuit Court database entry.

 The ISA recommends researchers send a list of the files for which they want copies.
 The files will then be pulled, the number of copies estimated, and the researcher contacted by telephone or mail with the cost.
 It is impossible to predict ahead how many documents might be included in a case file.

 If credit card information is provided with the written request, the order is expedited.